yusdacra/nix-cargo-integration/README.md

 - Aims to offload work from the user; comes with useful configuration options (like `renameOutputs`, `defaultOutputs` etc.)
 - Can generate nixpkgs-compatible nix expressions, so you don't need to maintain a seperate derivation for nixpkgs! (see `How to generate a nixpkgs-compatible expression`)
 - [naersk] and [crate2nix] `buildPlatform`s allow building packages directly from `Cargo.lock`. [buildRustPackage] uses the `cargoVendorHash` attribute.
+- A CLI tool that let's you compile and run arbitrary Rust repositories directly without messing with any files or setting up overlays (see `Using the nci CLI`)

 ## Usage